CJSadowitz/automatic-room-booking/README.md

 ## Description

-The purpose of this project is to book a room.
+The purpose of this project is to automatically book a room,

+using webscrapping with python.

 ## Table of Contents